ChristyThomas95/Snake_game_using_python/README.md

 You have have install Pygame inorder to run or work on this project

-Write this on your terminal - "pip install pygame"
+Write this on your terminal - `pip install pygame`

 ## Screenshots / Demo